 The finish line is at the Junction, Ohakune Township.
 Snacks, meals, coffee and cold drinks will be available to purchase from the Powderkeg at the finish line.

-There are over $3,000 of prizes to be won with at least 2/3rds going out as random spot prizes at prizegiving.
+There are over $3,000 of prizes to be won,including a Main San Q Mountain Bike.
+At least 2/3rds going out as random spot prizes at prizegiving.

 The overall male and female winner of the MTB80km, MTB60km, MTB 25km, 21km run and 16km run will each receive a trophy.
 A special large trophy has been made to record the winners over the years.